anyproto/docs/CONTRIBUTING.md

   - [**Blocks**](#blocks)
   - [**Media**](#media)

-## Contributing
+## Intro

 ℹ️ We ask that all users read our [Code of Conduct](https://github.com/anytypeio/community/blob/main/README.md#code-of-conduct) and [Gitbook Conventions](#conventions) before contributing to the documentation.
-Anytype welcomes all contributions and corrections.
+You are welcome to propose any changes in PR and participate in discussion in [Improvements for doc.anytype.io](https://community.anytype.io/t/improvements-for-doc-anytype-io/2862) topic.
 Please follow the steps below in order to contribute.
 If you're new to \_git\* and/or _GitHub_, we suggest you go through [the GitHub Guides](https://guides.github.com/introduction/flow/).
-You are welcome to propose any changes in PR and participate in discussion in [Improvements for doc.anytype.io](https://community.anytype.io/t/improvements-for-doc-anytype-io/2862) topic.

-## Process
+## Contribution process

 1. Fork this repository
 2. (Optional) Clone the fork